 Meet a star sales engineer with Chrysler Corporation's "New Worlds in Motion" styling and engineering show.
 He is R. F. Fournier of Omaha, Nebraska, who was struck down by polio in 1952.
+A year Omaha, Nebraska, who was struck down by polio in 1952.
 A year later he took a daily four-hour turn as a demonstrator explaining to large audiences how Plymouth's simplified driving controls for handicapped people actually operate.
 The Plymouth device is available at all Chrysler, Dodge, De Soto and Plymouth dealerships.
 It is easily installed and enables handicapped persons to drive safely with manual controls.
 Fournier joined the show when it played Omaha recently.
-The temporary job marked a big step forward in his rehabilitation, while the driving kit he demonstrated holds hope for many handicapped persons.
+The temporary job marked a big step forward in his rehabilitation, while the driving kit he demonstrated holds hope for many handicapped persons. many handicapped persons.